Reporting Drainage Problems

 Main Rivers

-Main Rivers are the watercourses shown on Environment Agency Main River Map.
-Responsibility lies with the riparian owner however, the Environment Agency has powers to undertake maintenance of Main Rivers.
+Main Rivers are the watercourses shown on the Environment Agency Main River map web page.
+Responsibility lies with the riparian owner, however the Environment Agency has powers to undertake maintenance of Main Rivers.

-Ordinary watercourses include all ditches and watercourses not designated as main rivers by the Environment Agency.
-Responsibility lies with the riparian owner and enforcement is undertaken by Arun District Council, on behalf of West Sussex County Council, the Lead Local Flood Authority.
-To report any drainage problems where enforcement may be required please email land.drainage@arun.gov.uk.
+Ordinary Watercourses include all ditches and watercourses not designated as Main Rivers by the Environment Agency.
+Responsibility lies with the riparian owner and enforcement is undertaken by us, on behalf of West Sussex County Council, the Lead Local Flood Authority.
+To report any drainage problems where enforcement may be required, please email land.drainage@arun.gov.uk

 Internal Drainage District

-The River Arun Internal Drainage District is an area where there is special drainage need and is currently managed by the Environment Agency.
+The River Arun internal drainage district is an area where there is a special drainage need and it is currently managed by the Environment Agency.
+Further information about this can be found on the GOV.UK website page

 Trunk roads

-Drainage issues on trunk roads such as the A27 should be reported to Highways England.
+Drainage issues on trunk roads (road or section of road under the control of the Government) such as the A27, should be reported via the National Highways website.

 Other public roads